SimaIm/RoleSim-/README.md

 All algorithms are implemented in C++.
 Variants of the RoleSim* algorithm use the Stanford Network Analysis Platform (SNAP), which provides general-purpose network analysis functions.
 To use the RoleSim* variants with SNAP, it is necessary to configure Visual Studio.
 Follow the instructions in [this link](https://snap.stanford.edu/) for more details.

 ## List of Functions

-RoleSimStar: all-pairs RS* similarity function.
+1. RoleSimStar: All-pairs RoleSim* similarity function.
-SSRSStar_OptV1_Rec: Single-Source RS* similarity function
+2. SSRSStar_OptV1_Rec: Single-Source RoleSim* similarity function.
-SSRSStar_OptV2_Rec: Single-Source RS* similarity function using the equivalent nodes to ignore repeated computations for pairs with equal neighbours.
+3. SSRSStar_OptV2_Rec: Single-Source RoleSim* similarity function using equivalent nodes to avoid repeated computations for pairs with equal neighbors.
-SSRSStar_OptV2_Trsh: Threshold-based Single-Source RS* similarity function using the equivalent nodes to ignore repeated computations for pairs with equal neighbours and considering a threshold to stop computing similarity after a fixed number of iterations.
+4. SSRSStar_OptV2_Trsh: Threshold-based Single-Source RoleSim* similarity function using equivalent nodes to avoid repeated computations for pairs with equal neighbors.
+It considers a threshold to stop computing similarity after a fixed number of iterations.
-FindEqueivalents: This function finds nodes with the equal in-neighbours.
+5. FindEquivalents: This function finds nodes with an equal in-neighbors set.

 ## Usage
-There are some initializations before calling given similarity functions.
-First, we initialize parameters of the algorithm named according to the paper, and then loading the graph file using SNAP Library function.
-Third, computing an array of indegree’s for the input graphs.

   /* ------ Initializing Parameters---------------*/
     int kmax = 10; // # of iterations in the all-pairs version or depth in single-source version